 Swing High, Swing Low (March 12, 1937)

-Released on March 12, 1937: Carole Lombard fights to get her man back from Dorothy Lamour in this Oscar Hammerstein drama.
+Released on March 12, 1937: (running time 1 hour and 37 minutes) Carole Lombard fights to get her man back from Dorothy Lamour.

 Directed by Mitchell Leisen

-The Actors: Carole Lombard (Marguerite 'Maggie' ), Fred MacMurray (Skid Johnson), Charles Butterworth (Harry), Jean Dixon (Ella), Dorothy Lamour (Anita Alvarez), Harvey Stephens (Harvey Howell), Cecil Cunningham (Murphy), Charles Arnt (Georgie Herman), Franklin Pangborn (Henri), Anthony Quinn (The Don), Charles Judels (Tony Morelli), Martha Arcos (girl), William Arnold (croupier), Eumenio Blanco (interpreter), Lee Bowman (El Greco nightclub patron), Spencer Chan (cook), James Conaty (customer at Butch's), Lee Cooley (radio announcer), Gino Corrado (Tony's Italian friend), Jack Daley (dock Policeman), Leyland Hodgson (gambler), Esther Howard (beauty salon customer), Arthur Stuart Hull (booking agent), George W. Jimenez (Justice of the Peace), Darby Jones (black Santa Claus), Donald Kerr (radio technician), Richard Kipling (Army surgeon), Nicholas Kobliansky (gambler), Nick Lukats (man in nightclub), Jerry Mandy (interpreter), Chris-Pin Martin (sleepy servant), Frances Morris (cloakroom attendant), Al Morro (bouncer), Louis Natheaux (gambler), Paul Newlan (Army Lieutenant), Dennis O'Keefe (purser), Ralph Remley (Musselwhite), Cyril Ring (visitor leaving ship), Enrique de Rosas (the judge), Oscar Rudolph (elevator boy), Harry Semels (Chief of Police), George Sorel (manager of the El Greco nightclub), Charles Stevens (Panamanian at cockfight), Frank Whitson (gambler), William Wright (attendant).
+The Actors: Carole Lombard (Marguerite 'Maggie' King), Fred MacMurray (Skid Johnson), Charles Butterworth (Harry), Dorothy Lamour (Anita Alvarez, saloon singer), Jean Dixon (Ella), Harvey Stephens (Harvey Howell, wealthy cattle rancher), Cecil Cunningham (Murphy, bar owner), Charles Arnt (Georgie Herman), Franklin Pangborn (Henri, ship's beauty parlor owner), Anthony Quinn (The Don), Charles Judels (Tony Morelli), Martha Arcos (girl), William Arnold (croupier), Eumenio Blanco (court interpreter), Lee Bowman (El Greco nightclub patron), Spencer Chan (cook), James Conaty (customer at Butch's), Lee Cooley (radio announcer), Gino Corrado (Tony's Italian friend), Jack Daley (dock Policeman), Leyland Hodgson (gambler), Esther Howard (beauty salon customer), Arthur Stuart Hull (booking agent), George W. Jimenez (Justice of the Peace), Darby Jones (black Santa Claus), Donald Kerr (radio technician), Richard Kipling (Army surgeon), Nicholas Kobliansky (gambler), Nick Lukats (man in nightclub), Jerry Mandy (interpreter), Chris-Pin Martin (sleepy servant), Frances Morris (cloakroom attendant), Al Morro (bouncer), Louis Natheaux (gambler), Paul Newlan (Army Lieutenant), Dennis O'Keefe (purser), Ralph Remley (Musselwhite), Cyril Ring (visitor leaving ship), Enrique de Rosas (the judge), Oscar Rudolph (elevator boy), Harry Semels (Chief of Police), George Sorel (manager of the El Greco nightclub), Charles Stevens (Panamanian at cockfight), Frank Whitson (gambler), William Wright (attendant)

 Free Download of the old movie Swing High, Swing Low